aaronmcmicking/gamma_shifter/README.md

 ## Features
 -Gamma settings can be changed with hotkeys with pausing the game<br>
+-Auto Night Mode to automatically toggle FullBright at night <br>
 -Customizable mod properties through ModMenu/Cloth Config API implementation <br>
 -Adds hotkeys to set 100% and 1000% brightness instantly <br>
 -Adds custom presets <br>